Tavernari/DIContainer/README.md

 ### Using injection with @propertyWrapper

-If you use `@Injected` and not have injected yet, it will call `fatalError` with an error message, if you do not want this behaviour you should use `@InjectedSafe`, but using `@InjectedSafe` you will get an optional result.
+If you use `@Injected` and have not injected yet, it will call `fatalError` with an error message.
+If you do not want this behavior, you should use `@InjectedSafe`, but using `@InjectedSafe`, you will get an optional result.

 ```Swift
 @Injected(.githubService)